Kesko's management model

 Accounting policies and financial administration IT systems

 Kesko Group complies with the International Financial Reporting Standards (IFRS) approved for adoption by the European Union.
-The accounting policies applied by the Group have been compiled in an accounting manual, which is updated as the standards are amended.
+The accounting policies applied by the Group have been compiled in an accounting manual, which is updated as the standards and interpretations are amended.
 The manual contains instructions for Group companies and for preparing the consolidated financial statements.
 Kesko Group's financial administration information is generated from division and company specific enterprise resource planning systems and basic finance systems into the Group's centralised consolidation system to produce the Group's key financial reports.
 The key systems used to generate financial information have been certified and secured by back-up systems, and they are controlled and checked regularly to ensure reliability and continuity.